jimbobding/Cocktail-buddy-jim/README.md

 ## Testing

 I tested the functionality of the app throughout the entire development process and also had friends and family test it on various devices.

+### Register

+ - Tried to register with a username and password that were to short min legth being 5 letters.
+Tooltip response ("please match the format that is requested")
+ - Tried to register with empty fileds for username and password Tooltip response ("please fill in thies field")

+### Login

+- Tried to login with non existant credentials.
+Flash message  ("Incorect password and/or username")
+- Tried to login with empty fields.
+Tooltip response ("please fill in thies field")
+- Tried to login with non matching usernaem and password.
+Flash message ("Incorect password and/or username")

+### Add cocktails

+- Tried to add a cocktail wothout filling in the required fileds.
+Tooltip respose ("please select an item in the list" or "pleae fill in the valid field")

+### Edit cocktail

+- Clicked on the edit cocktail button, all field that were populated were still polulated.
+- Tried to remove  a required field in the testing form.
+Tooltip response ("please fill in thies field")